Black-Thunder/ioBroker.melcloud/docs/en/melcloud.md

 ## Upgrade notes

-* In v1.1.1 password de-/encryption was changes.
-If you are upgrading from a lower version you have to enter your password one more time in  the adapter settings.
+* In v1.1.1 the password decryption/encryption was changed.
+If you are upgrading from a lower version, you must enter your password again in the adapter settings.
 Otherwise login will fail and the adapter won't connect to the cloud.
-* Starting with v1.1.3 js-controller has to be installed in v3.1 or greater.
+* Starting with v1.1.3, js-controller must be installed in v3.1 or higher.
-* If you are upgrading to v1.2.0 (or higher) you have to delete all objects under "melcloud.X.devices.Y.reports" completly.
-Afterwards restart the adapter, so that the new object structure can be created correctly.
+* If you are upgrading to v1.2.0 (or higher), you must completely delete all items under "melcloud.X.devices.Y.reports".
+Then restart the adapter for the new object structure to be created correctly.
 The new structure is documented below.
+* If you receive the error message "Error: unable to verify the first certificate", please upgrade to v1.3.5 or higher.
+* Starting with v1.3.6, Node.Js 16 is required.
+* Starting with v1.3.7, the minimum polling interval is limited to 5 minutes.

 ## Configuration